 Let’s be honest.
 Disney can be very expensive.
-And with newly risen cost of ticket prices again, a lot of people are realizing that its only going to get more expensive.
-While we have written posts on doing Disney on a budget, there is one simple extra that people often question if its worth the money, and that my friends, is the Park Hopper.
+And with Disney ticket prices rising a few times every year it’s important to save where you can.
+While we have the best post on planning Disney on a budget, there is one simple extra that people often question.
+And that my friends, is the Park Hopper Ticket.

-We are currently WDW Platinum Annual Passholders.
-So the Park Hopper is already built in.
-That has not always been the case though.
-When we used to do only one long trip a year, we were not passholders because it really wouldn’t have been worth it.
-And guess what.
-We did not have the Park Hopper for FIVE YEARS.
+We are currently Walt Disney World Platinum Annual Passholders, so the Park Hopper ticket for us is already built in.
+But, when we used to do only one long trip a year and were not passholders, we NEVER, EVER got the Park Hopper Ticket because it really wouldn’t have been worth it.

 Now keep in mind, the more days you purchase on your ticket, the cheaper both the ticket and the Park Hopper will be.
 On a 3 day ticket, the Park Hopper prices decreases to about $22 per ticket per day, which isn’t really that expensive, but keep in mind, that’s per person, per day.
 A family of four visiting Walt Disney World with a 3 day ticket would save over $250(depending on the ages of the children) by choosing not to have the Park Hopper.